rackerlabs/rackspace-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

 - automatically delete the client VPN user from all of your Rackspace dedicated firewalls

 This article describes how to remove a VPN user by using a ticket template.

+**Warning**: A VPN user who is removed by following these instructions is also deleted from all Windows, Linux, and Security devices as well as Network devices.

 ### Remove VPN user